-- Feeling of bowels are still full after going to toilet
+- Symptoms of Piles: Feeling of bowels are still full after going to toilet

 - Mucus discharge when emptying the bowels